 Thanks to low-cost, low-end electronic devices, inexpensive data plans and simplistic apps that make McDonald’s Corp.
-(NYSE:MCDD) picture-bearing cash registers look downright complicated, newcomers to technology – those the industry calls the “next billion” will not send text messages.
+(NYSE:MCDB) picture-bearing cash registers look downright complicated, newcomers to technology – those the industry calls the “next billion” will not send text messages.

 Instead they will use voice activation, voice-to-text messaging and images to do their communicating.
 Primarily this will be because they are less-educated and in many cases illiterate.

 A Whole New Customer Base

 Companies like Alphabet Inc.’s (NASDAQ:GOOGB) Google, Apple Inc. (NASDAQ:AAPLC) and others are finding they have to rethink the products and services they provide to reach this new customer base.
 In countries like India these new customers are already avoiding email in favor of texting via voice recognition apps.

 Another hallmark of this new marketing area is the need for cheap (or free) Wi-Fi, limited storage and data plans and devices that are cheap and can take advantage of all the above.
 For that reason, Google’s Android operating system rules and Apple is left out in the cold with about 3% market share in India.

 Facebook Inc. (NASDAQ:FBB), which has more than 200 million active users in India has built a light version of its Facebook app that works well in emerging markets.
 The strategy seems to be working.
 In the year through June use of Google’s YouTube in India more than doubled while Gmail use fell 15%.